 - Currency risk

 - Location risk

-While it seems like an overwhelming lists, it is not to be afraid of.
+While it seems like an overwhelming list, it is not to be afraid of.
 These risks are carried out in many other types of investments.
-The liquidity risk is one of the biggest risk associated with Crowdestate.
+The liquidity risk is one of the biggest risks associated with Crowdestate.
 You cannot terminate your loans, and there is no buyback guarantee if the loan is not repaid.
-However, Crowdestate has the marketplace where you can sell your loans if you should need your money before loan repayment.
+However, Crowdestate has a marketplace where you can sell your loans if you should need your money before loan repayment.

 The risks with vacancy and tenants are what can alter your expected returns in relation to mortgage and real estate investments.

 If regulators implement new legislation, it can also alter the expected returns.
 This could be based on a number of different factors.